 Denton True Young was born on March 29, 1867, in Gilmore, Ohio, the oldest of five children of McKinzie Young Jr. and Nancy (Miller) Young.
 Gilmore was a small farming community about 100 miles south of Cleveland, and the Young family was raised on a farm owned by McKinzie’s father, McKinzie Sr. “Dent’s” education stopped after the sixth grade at the town’s two-room school so he could help his parents with farming chores, but it was also at this time that he discovered the game of baseball.
 Encouraged by their father, who had been a private in the Union Army during the Civil War, the Young boys played baseball every chance they got.
 Developing into a better pitcher than hitter, Denton practiced throwing during lunch breaks from farm work (“I usta kill squirrels with a stone when I was a kid.”)3 Besides practicing and playing in recreational games, he organized his own team in Gilmore, then in the summer of 1884 he played on semipro teams in Newcomerstown, Cadiz, and Uhrichsville, Ohio.

 Young did not enter professional baseball at a young age.
-Four years later, he was still playing semipro ball in Carrollton, Ohio, earning $1 a game.4 In 1889 he played for Leesburg and New Athens, Ohio.
+As of 1888, he was still playing semipro ball in Carrollton, Ohio, earning $1 a game.4 In 1889 he played for Leesburg and New Athens, Ohio.
 Professional teams began to bid for his services.

 Young hoped to one day marry the girl from the adjacent farm, Robba Miller, and he saw an opportunity to make money playing baseball.
 For $60 per month, he signed for the 1890 season with Canton, Ohio, of the Tri-States League.
 He was 23 years old.